-The Principal or his/her designee will promptly conduct a thorough and impartial investigation of the matters outlined in the complaint.
-Each investigation will consist of obtaining written evidence, interviewing witnesses and allowing parties to present evidence.
+Each investigation will consist of obtaining written evidence, interviewing witnesses and allowing parties to submit and review evidence throughout the investigation.

 All matters relating to the investigation and/or the alleged discrimination or harassment are considered confidential and will not be disclosed to persons not involved in the investigation except as required by law.